Skip to content

 Hooks are called for each operation of each job:

-Example: add setup time before processing
+Example: generator hook with setup time

 from simulatte.environment import Environment